pavoltravnik/maxims-of-law/maxims-of-law.md

 In jure non remota causa, sed proxima spectatur.
 In law the proximate, and not the remote cause, is to be looked to.
 Bacon's Max.
 REg.
 1.

-In majore summ continetur minor.
+In majore summa continetur minor.
 In the greater sum is contained the less.
 5 Co.
 115.

 In maleficio ratihabitio mandato comparatur.
 He who ratifies a bad action is considered as having ordered it.
 Dig.
 50, 17, 152, 2.

 In mercibus illicitis non sit commercium.
 NO commerce should be in illicit goods.
 3 Kent, Com.
 262, n.

-In maxim potenti minima licentia.
-IN the greater power is included the smaller license.
+In maxima potentia minima licentia.
+In the greater power is included the smaller license.
 Hob.
 159.

 In obscuris, quod minimum est, sequitur.
 In obscure cases, the milder course ought to be pursued.
 Dig.
 50, 17, 9.